5 Trades the Rebuilding Cleveland Cavaliers Should Explore

 Enter the Cavs.

 Cleveland can package Smith, Perkins and White for a total of approximately $18 million this season.
-That gives Houston minor financial relief this year but opens up $17.4 million next summer.
-Perkins and White both come off the books and Smith's 2019-20 salary is only guaranteed for $3.87 million.
+That gives Houston minor financial relief this year and opens up $17.4 million next summer.
+Perkins and White both come off the books, and Smith's 2019-20 salary is only guaranteed for $3.87 million.

 Smith's best days are behind him, but he would bring championship experience off the Rockets bench for a playoff run.
 So long as he remembers the score, of course.